The Best Neighbourhoods in Edmonton

 (Note: As we talk about the following popular neighbourhoods in Edmonton, we are using the 2019 census whenever we quote population numbers.)

-Strathcona is easily recognized as one of the most popular neighbourhoods in Edmonton.
+Strathcona is easily recognized as one of the best neighbourhoods in Edmonton.
 In fact, it’s consistently ranked as one of the most liveable neighbourhoods in Canada.
+Its popularity can come from a few factors, but it boils down to having one of the best communities in Edmonton.

 You can’t deny it has Old World charm.
 Strathcona is one of Edmonton’s historic neighbourhoods.
 It became a city in 1907 and became part of Edmonton in 1912.
 Here, you’ll find several historical buildings, the oldest of which is the Strathcona Hotel.
 It was built in 1891, and it’s still in operation today.